cysouw/diathesis/review/reviewLSP.md

 > done

 - p.
-68 3.44a Again a clear case of a German Funktionsverbgefüge.
+68 3.44a Again a clear case of a German Funktions­verb­gefüge.
 One might wonder whether the noun Kuss is a regular argument of geben or not.
 There is some debate concerning this question, for references see Fleischhauer (in press).
-You could also use küssen instead of Kuss geben, if you like avoiding Funktionsverbgefüge: Du küsst ihn; Ich sehe dich ihn küssen; Ich sehe, dass du ihn küsst.
+You could also use küssen instead of Kuss geben, if you like avoiding Funktions­verb­gefüge: Du küsst ihn; Ich sehe dich ihn küssen; Ich sehe, dass du ihn küsst.

 > indeed, the example with *Kuss geben* is problematic here.
 Note that the verb *geben* is not crucial here.
 I have exchanged the example with something more concrete, viz. *Kuchen backen*.